Looking for the best things to do in Kaanapali? I’ve got you covered – read on for all the details!

 I did a trip to Maui and Oahu with my parents and brother and this guide focuses specifically on our experiences on the beach of Kaanapali in Maui.
 Even more specifically, I am focusing on the section of Kaanapali between Black Rock on the north and the Hyatt Regency resort on the south.

-Why do I recommend this particular area?
-Well, the resorts have bigger and more developed grounds and pools, and there are many, many activities to do in this part of Kaanapali, from parasailing, to golfing, to shopping, to nighttime luaus on the beach.
+There are many, many activities to do in this part of Kaanapali, from parasailing, to golfing, to shopping, to nighttime luaus on the beach.

 And of course, this section has the Kaanapali Beachwalk, a 1.5 mile long pathway stretching the length of the beach, situated between the resorts and the sand.
 The beachwalk is lined with palm trees and is a lovely way to walk and explore the beach.